 Dissertations for the Yale Graduate School of Arts & Sciences Doctor of Philosophy degree must be submitted to the Graduate School by March 15 for consideration at the May meetings of the degree committees, and by October 1 for consideration at the fall meetings of the degree committees.
 These deadlines have been established to allow sufficient time for readers to make careful evaluations and for departments to review those evaluations and make their recommendations to the Graduate School.
 No extensions of the deadlines will be granted.
 Dissertations submitted after the deadlines will be considered during the following term.

-In accord with the traditional scholarly ideal that the candidate for a doctorate must make a contribution to knowledge, all dissertations that have been accepted by the Graduate School are made available in the library and published on microfilm (UMI Company).
-Publication on microfilm does not prevent the author from publishing the dissertation in another format at any time.
+In accord with the traditional scholarly ideal that the candidate for a doctorate must make a contribution to knowledge, all dissertations that have been accepted by the Graduate School are made available in the library.

 The Graduate School does not compel departments to evaluate the dissertations of degree candidates who are no longer registered.
 In practice, however, departments normally agree to evaluate these dissertations.